Dependent theories and the generic pair conjecture: The type decomposition theorem

 The second consequence deals with singular $\mu$ of cofinality $> |T|$.
-Assume $M \prec {\frak C}$ is exactly $\mu$-saturated, i.e. is $\mu$-saturated but not $\mu^+$-saturated.
-For e.g. $T = \text{ Th}(\bbQ,<)$ this is impossible, for $T$ stable there is no problem to find such $M$, e.g. cf$(\mu) > |T|$ and let $M$ be $\mu$-prime over an indiscernible set of cardinality $\mu$.
+We ask: is there $M \prec {\frak C}$ which is exactly $\mu$-saturated, i.e. is $\mu$-saturated but not $\mu^+$-saturated.
+Now if $T = \Th(\bbQ,<)$ this is impossible, that is, there is no such $M$.
+If $T$ is stable there is no problem to find such $M$, the main case being $\cf(\mu) > |T|$ (or just $\cf(\mu) \ge \kappa(T)$, see \cite[Ch.III]{Sh:c}) and let $M$ be $\mu$-prime over an indiscernible set of cardinality $\mu$.
 The result says that for dependent $T$ there is something like that, this is \ref{tp16.14}.